frozenarc/fp-recursion/README.md

 ### recurTill

-Iterates for no. of count value and generates new array / object / primitive value.
+Iterates for no. of till value and generates new array / object / primitive value.

 * Syntax

 ```
 recurTill(
-    count, // No. of times the oprFunc be called
+    till, // No. of times the oprFunc be called
     idx, // Default value is 0.
 Index from which evaluation starts.
     incr // Default value is 1.
 Increment value to evaluate next element
 ).initVal( //The function accepts initial value
     value, // The value will be passed to oprFunc and the function should return new computed value which again will be passed to next iteration of oprFunc.
 The process continues untill recursion ends.
 The value can be any of type e.g. Array, Object, Primitive
 ).opr(
-    oprFunc, // The function will be executed for each index till count value
+    oprFunc, // The function will be executed for each index till `till` value
 )
 ```